Mišo Smajlović: Club career

 In 1967, he went abroad to Belgium to play at Standard Liège.
 After a season and a half in Belgium, Smajlović returned to Yugoslavia and continued playing for Olimpija Ljubljana and Čelik Zenica after which he ended his professional playing career.

-International
+International career

-Smajlović was a fine striker, one of the best in Yugoslavia at the time.
-He played for youth national teams and the "B team", before making his debut for the senior Yugoslav national team in 1963.
+Smajlović was one of the best strikers in Yugoslavia at the time.
+He played for youth national teams and the "B team", before making his debut for the senior Yugoslavia national team in 1963.
 He collected four caps for Yugoslavia, scoring one goal.
 His final international was an April 1964 friendly match against Bulgaria.

 Smajlović is remembered as a great sportsman.
 Journalists often called him a gentleman in the football shoes.
-Unfortunately, the fact that Smajlović did not play for one of the bigger Yugoslav clubs limited his chances of being a regular choice in the national team.
+The fact that Smajlović did not play for one of the bigger Yugoslav clubs limited his chances of being a regular choice in the national team.

 Managerial career

 After his playing days were over, Smajlović dedicated himself to a managerial career.
 In 1988, he was invited to Canada and soon after was named manager of Toronto Croatia in the National Soccer League.
 Smajlović was the manager of his former club Željezničar on several occasions.
 He also worked as a sporting director in the club.
 It is important to say that he was among the responsible ones for saving Željezničar going bankrupt during the Bosnian War.

 In 1997, he was elected to be a head coach of the Bosnia and Herzegovina U21 national team.
 After Faruk Hadžibegić stepped down as senior Bosnia and Herzegovina national team head coach in October 1999, Smajlović was first appointed as a caretaker head coach and several months later, in 2000, he was definitely elected as head coach of the Bosnia and Herzegovina national team.
 After the end of his contract in 2002, Smajlović never renewed it.

 He ultimately decided to end his managerial career after leaving the national team.